 - When placing the seat too close to the rear actuators, it "lift" the driver upwards when Pitch down, and "drop" the driver when Pitch up.

 - We recommend positioning the seat as close to the center of the distance between the actuators as possible.
 This puts the driver on (or close to) the pivot point of Pitch, providing a smoother Pitch and Roll effect, and minimising the unwanted "Lift & Drop" (especially important for racing in VR).
-It also keeps your eye more constant with the horizon.
+It also keeps your eye more consistent with the horizon.